Qqwy/rust-overloaded_literals/overloaded_literals/README.md

 example()
 ```

-Another full example, on how to accept a `str` literal for your datatype, can be found in the documentation of  [FromLiteralStr].
+Another full example, on how to accept a `str` literal for your datatype, can be found in the documentation of  [FromLiteralStr](https://docs.rs/overloaded_literals/latest/overloaded_literals/trait.FromLiteralStr.html).

 # Missing features
 The following features are currently missing and would be straightforward additions to later versions of the library:
 - Support for `char` literals
 - Support for float literals (_Requires some extra work since floats are not yet supported in generic const contexts._)
-- Support for raw byte str literals (_Requires a similar abstraction as [TypeStr]._)
+- Support for raw byte str literals (_Requires a similar abstraction as [TypeStr](https://docs.rs/overloaded_literals/latest/overloaded_literals/type_str/trait.TypeStr.html)._)
 - Implementations of `FromLiteralStr` for `CStr` and other `str`-like types.